Holocaust Museum LA's archive is proud to feature a series of 17 monoprints by Washington, DC artist Jack Boul.

 Born in Brooklyn in 1927, Jack Boul attended the American Artist’s School in New York before being drafted into the U.S. Army in 1945.
-Boul served as a sergeant in an Engineers battalion as part of the U.S. Occupation Forces and was stationed at a German Prisoner of War camp outside of Pisa, Italy.
-As concentration camps across Europe were liberated by Allied forces, photographs of the atrocities at Buchenwald, Dachau, and Mauthausen taken by the U.S. Signal Corps were circulated among the troops.
-Boul was struck by the horrific scenes encountered by liberating troops, and the images resonated with him deeply, remaining with him throughout his life.
+Boul served as a sergeant in an Engineers Battalion as part of the U.S. Occupation Forces and was stationed at a German Prisoner of War (POW) camp outside of Pisa, Italy.
+As Europe was liberated by Allied forces, photographs of the atrocities at Nazi concentration camps taken by the U.S. Signal Corps were circulated among the troops.
+Boul remembers showing some of these photographs to the German POWs at the camp where he was stationed and being met with denial.

 After the war, Boul studied at the Cornish School of Art and then American University in Washington DC, where he went on to teach in the art department.
 He began exhibiting his artwork in 1951 in both group and solo shows.
 Boul, now 94, is a renowned artist, continues to paint every day at his studio outside Washington DC.
 His work – landscapes, still lifes, sculptures, and portraiture – is included in many collections, including the National Gallery of Art, San Francisco Museum of Fine Art, and Phillips Collection.

 ABOUT THE EXHIBIT

 The graphic and horrific images of the Holocaust stayed with Boul throughout his life.
 After he studied the official World War II photographs at the National Archives, Boul created this Holocaust series in reflection of what he witnessed.
 The collection was first shown at Washington’s Corcoran Gallery of Art in 2000 and later donated to Holocaust Museum LA.